Los Angeles Based Ceramic Artist

 Artist Statement

-My first encounter with a racist object was at a small antique shop in Maysville, KY.
-I picked up the small, seemingly amiable artifact and immediately felt threatened.
-I couldn’t tell at the time if it was the vacant eyes, the “too eager to please” cherry red smile, or the monotone, charcoal black skin.
-It wasn’t long before I realized that this dreadful object was working exactly how it was intended to; it was a mirror.
-The horrifying truth washed over me as I recognized myself in the toothy smile.
-The truth was I did see myself, a mockery of myself, but myself all the same.
+My first encounter with a racist object was in a small antique shop in Maysville, KY.
+As I held the seemingly harmless artifact, a sense of unease crept over me.
+It wasn't clear if it was the vacant eyes, the "too eager to please" cherry-red smile, or the monotone, black skin that unsettled me.
+Yet, it soon became evident: it was a mirror.
+The horrifying truth struck me as I saw my reflection—a mockery of myself, but myself nonetheless.

 Artist Bio